nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 Remember the `id` of the Relationship Template that you can find in the response.
 You will need it in the next step.

-## Connector: Create a Token
+## Connector: Create a QRCode for the Relationship Template

-Now you need a so called Token.
 Since we will use the Enmeshed App to send a Relationship Request to the Connector, we further have to create a QR Code one can scan with the App to retrieve the Relationship Template and send a Relationship Request to the Connector.
-Execute the `POST /api/v1/RelationshipTemplates/Own/{id}/Token` route to create such a Token.
+Execute the `POST /api/v1/RelationshipTemplates/{id}` route (`image/png`) to create a QRCode.
 Use the ID of the Relationship Template from the previous step as the value for `id`.
 Make sure you select `image/png` as the `Accept` header by selecting the corresponding value from the dropdown list in the bottom right of the Rapidoc route section.

 We don't care about the parameters here, so just send an empty JSON in the request body.

-{% include rapidoc api_route_regex="^post /api/v1/RelationshipTemplates/Own/{id}/Token$" %}
+{% include rapidoc api_route_regex="^get /api/v1/RelationshipTemplates/{id}$" %}

 ## App: Send a Relationship Request

-Open the created QR Code, start the Enmeshed App, select or create a profile, navigate to "Kontakte", click on "Kontakt hinzufügen" and scan the QR Code.
+Open the created QR Code, start the Enmeshed App, select or create a profile, navigate to "Contacts", click on "Add contact" and scan the QR Code.
 This will open a screen similar to the one below, where you can see the information that you have added as content to the Relationship Template.

 !["Add contact" screen]( {{ '/assets/images/add-contact-screen.jpg' | relative_url }} )

-Finally, click on "Kontakt hinzufügen" to send the Relationship Request.
+Finally, fill out the required fields and click on "Accept Relationship" to send the Relationship Request.
 This will create a new Relationship to the Backbone, which has the status `Pending`.

 ## Connector: Accept the Relationship Request